128technology/docs/docs/intro_installation_image.md

 ![GUI Adopt](/img/gui-adopt.gif)

-The steps performed in the animation are listed here.
+The steps performed in the animation are listed below.

 1. Upon reboot, you are presented with the SSR login screen where you can choose to Manage the router through the Mist cloud.
 Select this option.